 Achieving this feat at the age of 26 made her the youngest woman in the world and the first English woman to successfully summit from both the north and south sides of the world’s highest mountain.

 Mollie first fell in love with the mountains at the age of 17 when she joined a school expedition to climb Mount Kenya.
-Throughout the rest of school and university Mollie would save up as much money as I could in the year and then spend it all on an expedition over the summer.
+Throughout the rest of school and university Mollie would save up as much money as she could in the year and then spend it all on an expedition over the summer.

 Mollie has climbed in the Indian Himalayas, the Nepalese Himalayas, Volcanos of Ecuador, North and East Africa and has spent much time in the European Alps and of course the mountains of the UK.